ARM-software/psa-api/doc/crypto/appendix/encodings.rst

 Key agreement algorithm encoding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A key agreement algorithm identifier can either be for the raw key agreement algorithm, or for a combined key agreement with key derivation algorithm.
-The former can only be used with `psa_key_agreement()` and `psa_raw_key_agreement()`, while the latter are used with `psa_key_derivation_key_agreement()` and the shared secret is not exposed to the client.
+A key agreement algorithm identifier can either be for the standalone key agreement algorithm, or for a combined key agreement with key derivation algorithm.
+The former can only be used with `psa_key_agreement()` and `psa_raw_key_agreement()`, while the latter are used with `psa_key_derivation_key_agreement()`.

-The algorithm identifier for raw key agreement algorithms defined in this specification are encoded as shown in :numref:`fig-ka-raw-fields`.
+The algorithm identifier for standalone key agreement algorithms defined in this specification are encoded as shown in :numref:`fig-ka-raw-fields`.

 .. figure:: ../figure/encoding/ka_raw.*
     :name: fig-ka-raw-fields

-    Raw key agreement algorithm encoding
+    Standalone key agreement algorithm encoding

 The defined values for KA-TYPE are shown in :numref:`table-ka-type`.